Zeus0891/Nov15Zeus/docs/modules/invoice/Invoice_Module_Updates.md

 ### 🎯 Ready for Next Module

-The Invoice module now serves as the **architectural benchmark** for the Nov15Zeus ERP platform.
+The Invoice module now serves as the **architectural benchmark** for the BeeSmart Pro ERP platform.
 You can confidently proceed to the next module development knowing that the Invoice module provides:

 1. **Solid Revenue Foundation** - Complete invoice lifecycle management
 2. **Construction Industry Compliance** - AIA G702/G703 standards met
 3. **Enterprise Scalability** - Multi-tenant architecture perfected
 4. **Seamless Integration** - Cross-module relationships validated

-**The deep audit confirms**: Invoice module is enterprise-grade, production-ready, and sets the standard of excellence for all future module development in the Nov15Zeus platform! 🚀
+**The deep audit confirms**: Invoice module is enterprise-grade, production-ready, and sets the standard of excellence for all future module development in the BeeSmart Pro platform! 🚀